 To apply successfully for a residence permit for studies, you’ll typically need the following:

-• Comprehensive health insurance — if your studies last less than 2 years, coverage must be at least €120,000; if 2 years or longer, at least €40,000 for pharmaceuticals
+- Comprehensive health insurance — if your studies last less than 2 years, coverage must be at least €120,000; if 2 years or longer, at least €40,000 for pharmaceuticals.
+The insurance must be valid for the entire stay and meet Finnish Immigration Service conditions (it cannot be basic travel insurance).

 Ensure all documents are up to date, clearly legible, and preferably translated into Finnish, Swedish, or English.
 Submitting complete and accurate paperwork from the start can significantly reduce delays and increase your chances of approval.